ChainShot/MultiSig-Hardhat/readme.md

 ## Front-End

-To run the front-end application run `parcel app/index.html` from the top-level directory.
+To run the front-end application run `npx parcel app/index.html` from the top-level directory.

 You can learn more about Parcel [here](https://parceljs.org/).